 Where the target SMETS1 GSME or SMETS1 ESME does not suspend the collection of Time-based Debts (with its SMETS1 meaning) when SuspendDebtEmergency is set to true (with its DUIS meaning) then the Device shall, when Emergency Credit is activated (with its SMETS1 meaning) and SuspendDebtEmergency is set to true (with its DUIS meaning), collect any Time-based Debts from the Accumulated Debt Register (with their SMETS1 meanings).

-When setting Payment Mode to Prepayment Mode, regardless of whether the Device is currently in Credit Mode or Prepayment Mode, the target SMETS1 GSME or SMETS1 ESME:
+When setting Payment Mode to Prepayment Mode, regardless of whether the Device is currently in Credit Mode or Prepayment Mode, the target SMETS1 GSME:

 sets the Emergency Credit Balance to twice the Emergency Credit Limit and activates Emergency Credit, regardless of whether Emergency Credit is currently activated, or any Emergency Credit has been used thereby clearing any Emergency Credit that has been used (with their SMETS1 meanings).
 For clarity, any successful activation of Emergency Credit resulting from an Activate Emergency Credit (with its SMETS1 meanings) will set the Emergency Credit Balance to the Emergency Credit Limit; and